pako1/The_Calculator/README.md

 3. Commit your changes (git commit -m 'Add some feature')

-4. Run the linter (ruby lint.rb').

-5. Push your branch (git push origin my-new-feature)
+4. Push your branch (git push origin my-new-feature)

+5. Please make sure to update tests as appropriate.

 6. Create a new Pull Request

-7. Please make sure to update tests as appropriate.

 ## License